sbrajesh/bp-profile-widget-for-blogs/readme.txt

 Yes.
 Please select "Logged In User" from the role list in the widget.

 == Changelog ==

 = Version 1.2.6 =
+* Added option to show the profile data for displayed user only.

+= Version 1.2.6 =
 * Fix multi valued fields showing as array.